-Firewise Communities/USA® is a chartered national organization dedicated to lessening the danger of wildfires to established communities that are in our forests and wildland areas.
+Firewise Communities/USA® is a chartered, national organization dedicated to lessening the danger of wildfires to established communities that live in our forests and wild-land areas.
 As of June 2009, there were 484 certified communities in 38 states enrolled in the Firewise program.
-In October 2009, the Springs at High Rock received its certification.
-The requirements for certification included: (1) an assessment of the community’s exposure to wildfires by the NC Forestry Service and suggestions on how to mitigate our exposure, (2) establishment of a committee dedicated to implementing those suggestions, (3) a commitment of $2.00 per capita per year in money or time work credits toward reaching those goals and (4) submission of an action plan of short, intermediate and long term projects to accomplish the goals.
+In October 2009, The Springs at High Rock received its certification.
+The requirements for certification included: (1) an assessment of the community’s exposure to wildfires by the NC Forestry Service and suggestions on how to mitigate our exposure, (2) establishment of a committee dedicated to implementing those suggestions, (3) a commitment of $2.00 per capita per year in money or time-work credits toward reaching those goals and (4) submission of an action plan of short, intermediate and long term projects to accomplish the goals.

 Enrollment in the Firewise Communities/USA® program allows the community to apply for federal and state grant money to help in reaching the goals.

 “Firewise Safer From the Start,” a very good booklet for developers, builders and homeowners designing their new home, “Firewise Guide to Landscaping and Construction,“ an outline explaining the zone concept of home and landscape layout, and “Firewise Landscaping in NC,” a listing of the plants native to NC with their flammability ratings, so the home owner can make an informed decision on what to plant around his home.

 To contact the Firewise Committee with questions and/or comments please send an email.

 Updates will be posted in the weekly email Springs Newsletter.